-During their research on how best to expand, they met Erin Render, who had successfully founded Legato Living, a residential group living business model, for people suffering with moderate to advanced stages of dementia.
+During their research on how best to expand, they met Erin Render, who had successfully founded Legato Living, a residential group living business model, for people living with moderate to advanced stages of dementia.
 The business was profitable and had achieved high satisfaction ratings from both residents and their families.

-Erin, Jared and Dustin decided to partner so they could expand the good work of Legato Living through a franchise business model.
+Erin, Jared, and Dustin decided to partner so they could expand the good work of Legato Living through a franchise business model.
 Everyone quickly recognized that Legato Living franchise owners would have two attractive vehicles to generate revenue for the business:

-- The residential home and the rents paid by residents on one side the business and the real estate property-related investments to build out the various locations
+- The residential home and the rents paid by residents on one side of the business and the real estate property-related investments to build out the various locations

-- Meanwhile rents are partially used to pay off mortgages or remodel — all the while building equity in the real estate side of the business model
+- Meanwhile, rents are partially used to pay off mortgages or remodel — all the while building equity in the real estate side of the business model

-Legato Living’s Five Step Process for Opening Your New Group Home
+Legato Living’s Five-Step Process for Opening Your New Group Home